 Bushfires are a real threat in Australia and the impact can be deadly.
 Whether it be its damaging affects to the environment and property or the effects it has on our health.

 The bushfires earlier this year were devastating, and I am sure we all found it a little harder to breathe with a thick blanket of smoke polluting our air.
-This year, protect yourself and your family by getting a decent Australian-made air purifier and have some P2 masks handy - perfect for the current global pandemic and bushfire season.
+Protect yourself and your family by getting a decent Australian-made air purifier and have some P2 face masks handy - perfect for the current global pandemic and bushfire season.

 If you had to wait weeks to get your P2 face masks during the bushfires last summer, you were not alone.
 Until now there have been no P2 face masks manufactured in Australia and there was a big shortage which was made worse with a pandemic to follow.
 P2 masks had to be sourced overseas and some were not genuinely certified plus made with harsh chemicals that can cause more damage than good.